 For more information about the Social Studies program, contact:

 Kristin Poling, Ph.D., Faculty Advisor

 4901 Evergreen Road

 Dearborn, MI 48128-2406

 This page provides a general description of the Social Studies major.
 The Social Studies major exposes students to a range of social science disciplines.
 Specifically, it requires 33 credit hours of coursework in Economics, Geography, History, and Political Science.
-For more detailed listings of course requirements please go to the CASL Advising and Records website.
+For more detailed listings of course requirements please go to the CASL Undergraduate Catalog.

-Please note that the College of Education, Health, and Human Services’s Social Studies Teaching Major requires the following specific courses (as of Fall Semester 2011):
+Please note that the College of Education, Health, and Human Services’ Social Studies Teaching Major requires the following specific courses (as of Fall Semester 2011):